MatthieuHahn/botpress-navigator/README.md

 1. Once the app is started, the FileExplorer view dispatches the Vuex store connect action witch connects the Front-End to the socket.
 2. The home then dispatches the GET_DIRECTORIES actions that calls gets the directories through the socket the first time around.
 3. The Front-End socket listens to the update directories event, which uses the vuex store to update the directories getter via the mutations.

+## To Do

+1. Add more tests for a better coverage
+2. Improve algorithms
+3. Chokidar ready event fires during the initialization and not at the end.
+Find a way to catch the end of watcher init.